A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

-Wang \textit{et al.} \cite{wang2024lkmunetlargekernelvision} devised \textbf{Large Kernel Vision Mamba UNet (LKM-UNet)} for both 2D and 3D segmentation tasks.
+Wang \textit{et al.} \cite{wang2024lkmunetlargekernelvision} devised \textbf{Large Kernel Vision Mamba UNet (LKM-UNet)} for 2D and 3D segmentation tasks.
 The encoder of LKM-UNet uses depthwise convolution which is followed by LM block and a downsampling block.
 LM block consists of pixel-wise SSM and patch-level SSM, each followed by a bidirectional mamba block at each SSM level.
 The bidirectional Mamba block includes forward and backward SSMs which is similar to ViM.
-The representations from pixel-level SSMs are processed by bidirectional SSM, which is then pooled, and passed to patch-level SSM, that employs another bidirectional Mamba block.
-This allows features from each sub-window to interact with patch-level SSMs, followed by a bidirectional Mamba.
-The pixel-level SSM representations are then residually added to unpooled representations from patch-level SSMs.
-After LM block, downsampling occurs, doubling the feature space while halving the height, width, and depth.
-In the decoder, LKM-UNet uses convolution-based upsampling with residual connections from corresponding encoder layers. \autoref{fig:lkmunet} shows the architecture of LKM-UNet and its components LM Block and bidirectional Mamba.
-LKM-UNet outperforms traditional UNet and mamba-based methods on 3D multi-organ segmentation with Abdomen CT dataset and 2D segmentation with 110 MRI cases in Abdomen MR dataset.
+In the decoder, LKM-UNet uses convolution-based upsampling with residual connections from the corresponding encoder layers.

 Wang \textit{et al.} \cite{wang2024mambaunet} presented \textbf{Mamba-UNet}, a model that adapts a purely ViM-based U-Net architecture with linear embedding and VSS blocks.
 This network includes encoder, decoder, and bottleneck layers.
 Initially, medical images, defined by height and width, are converted into a 1D sequence.
 An embedding layer transforms them into a size denoted by \textbf{\textit{C}}, followed by VSS blocks.
-During downsampling, the feature space is doubled while height and width are halved.
-The bottleneck layer consists of two VSS blocks without downsampling.
 In decoder, features are reconstructed by upsampling, reducing feature space by half and doubling the height and width.
-Skip connections are employed between corresponding encoder and decoder layers.
-Mamba-UNet demonstrates superior performance compared to attention-based and transformer-based U-Net models on datasets such as the Automated Cardiac Diagnosis Challenge, which includes MRI scans of 100 patients, and the Synapse Multi-Organ Segmentation Challenge, which contains 30 abdominal CT scans with expert annotations.
+Skip connections are employed between the corresponding encoder and decoder layers.
+Wang \textit{et al.} \cite{wang2024weakmambaunetvisualmambamakes} proposed \textbf{Weak Mamba UNet}, which combines CNNs, ViTs, and Visual Mamba for WSL.
+This model uses a weighted mixture of the three architectures, each having a symmetric architecture with identical input and output sizes.
+For CNN-based model, the authors utilized classical U-Net with convolution layers for downsampling.
+ViT-based UNet and Visual mamba-based UNet follow a similar symmetric architecture.
+Weak Mamba UNet uses scribble annotations from images, and all networks are evaluated using a pseudo-label loss function and a scribble loss.